foodfight/foodfight.github.com/source/_posts/2015-01-29-complexity-theory-and-cynefin.markdown

 Join us as we discuss Complexity Theory and Cynefin.
 This [twitter thread](https://twitter.com/benr/status/555825719750565888) is the inspiration for this show.

+Questions or comments for our panel?
+Tweet them to us [@foodfightshow](http://twitter.com/foodfightshow) or join us in IRC #foodfightshow on freenode.

 # Watch Now

 This show will air on [Thursday, January 29, 2015 at 17:00:00 UTC](http://www.timeanddate.com/worldclock/fixedtime.html?msg=Food+Fight+Show+-+Complexity+Theory+%26+Cynefin&iso=20150129T12&p1=1928&ah=1).